OpenStackweb/osf-website/src/pages/openinfra-summit/forum.md

 <br />
 <br />

 We are a diverse community of professionals, and the OpenInfra Foundation is dedicated to providing an inclusive and safe Summit experience for everyone.
-View the [OpenInfra Events Code of Conduct](/legal/code-of-conduct/events) for more information.
+View the [OpenInfra Code of Conduct](/legal/code-of-conduct) for more information.